-From a young age, we were taught to be very careful when walking on a wet floor or a slick surface especially when there is a “Wet floor” sign in sight.
+From a young age, we were taught to be very careful when walking on a wet floor or a slick surface especially when there is a “Wet Floor” sign in sight.
 But the sign is not always there to warn us of the dangerous condition and prevent a slip and fall accident.
-Besides, let’s admit it: we are not always paying 100 percent of our attention or looking in every direction to see if there is a “Wet floor” sign nearby.
+Besides, let’s admit it: we are not always paying 100 percent of our attention or looking in every direction to see if there is a “Wet Floor” sign nearby.

 Not to mention that as we become more reliant on smartphones, we are more likely to become victims of distracted walking and are more prone to getting injured by slipping, tripping, or falling.

 Whatever is the case, what if you slip and fall on a wet floor while there was no warning or signage to warn you of the dangerous condition in sight?
-Or let’s imagine that there was a “Wet floor” sign and yet you got injured in a slip and fall accident – does it mean that you will not be able to recover compensation?
+Or let’s imagine that there was a “Wet Floor” sign and yet you got injured in a slip and fall accident – does it mean that you will not be able to recover compensation?

-“It depends,” answers our Philadelphia premises liability attorney from the Dan Doyle Law Group.
+“It depends,” answers our Philadelphia premises liability lawyer from the Dan Doyle Law Group.
 Whether or not you will be able to sue the owner of the property where you slipped on a wet floor depends on the circumstances of your case.